Working in Ireland after living abroad

 If you are applying for Jobseeker's Benefit and you need contributions you paid in another EU or EEA country to help you qualify, then your last contribution must have been paid in Ireland.

-You can get more information on your employment rights from the Workplace Relations Commission’s Information and Customer Service.
+You can also get information on your employment rights from the Workplace Relations Commission’s Information and Customer Service.

 Workplace Relations Commission - Information and Customer Service